London Interbank Offered Rate (LIBOR)

 The London Interbank Offered Rate (LIBOR) was the primary rate that major banks charged each other for loans of maturities not exceeding 1 year.
 Banks make loans to each other because they are legally required to have a certain percentage on hand compared to their liabilities, and since this fluctuates daily with their business, they sometimes have surpluses to lend out or they have deficits that are usually eliminated by borrowing from banks with surpluses.
 Since most of these loans are for less than 1 year, and the interbank market for longer maturities is illiquid, and, therefore, difficult to price, the LIBOR excludes maturities exceeding 1 year.

-The LIBOR is also the rate used to settle many futures, and options, and derivative contracts involving interest rates.
-Many people consider the LIBOR to be a better indication of the risk-free interest rate than US Treasuries.
+The LIBOR was also the rate used to settle many futures, and options, and derivative contracts involving interest rates.
+Many people considered the LIBOR to be a better indication of the risk-free interest rate than US Treasuries.
 Although US Treasuries are considered free of credit default risk, demand — and therefore prices — are increased by the following factors:

-Because these other factors increase the demand for US Treasuries, prices will be higher — and their yields corresponding lower — than would be justified by only considering the credit default risk.
+Because these other factors increased the demand for US Treasuries, prices were higher — and their yields corresponding lower — than would be justified by only considering the credit default risk.

-The LIBOR actually signifies several rates that are calculated in 10 different currencies and is set every business day at 11 A.M.
+The LIBOR actually signified several rates that were calculated in 10 different currencies and set every business day at 11 A.M.
 London time by the British Bankers' Association (BBA) by using data from contributor banks for each currency, including:

-A panel of 8 to 16 different contributor banks are chosen for each of the 10 currencies for which LIBOR rates are provided.
-Contributor banks are selected annually, and are chosen based on the amount of business conducted in a specific currency, their reputation, and on their creditworthiness.
-Some banks, especially the large international banks like the ones listed above, are contributors for more than 1 currency.
+A panel of 8 to 16 different contributor banks were chosen for each of the 10 currencies for which LIBOR rates werew provided.
+Contributor banks were selected annually and were chosen based on the amount of their business conducted in a specific currency, their reputation, and on their creditworthiness.
+Some banks, especially the large international banks like the ones listed above, were contributors for more than 1 currency.

-The rates for the different currencies are determined only by the reports from the panels — there is no currency conversion to reconcile the rates between the different currencies.
-LIBOR is calculated for the following currencies:
+The rates for the different currencies were determined only by the reports from the panels — there was no currency conversion to reconcile the rates between the different currencies.
+LIBOR was calculated for the following currencies:

 1. Pound Sterling (GBP)